dufedanceq/SelfAssessment/Skills/Programming.md

 - Process & style
   - compiler🖐️ used
   - transpiler🖐️ used
-  - linter👂 heard
+  - linter🖐️ used
   - polyfill👂 heard
-  - debugger👂 heard
+  - debugger🖐️ used
   - garbage collection
   - refactoring🖐️ used
   - code review🖐️ used